-- We are a close community of faculty with a broad spectrum of interests.
+- Join a close community of faculty and students with a broad spectrum of interests.

-- We offer three different degree programs—each with the flexibility to meet individual interests.
+- Choose from two different degree programs—each with the flexibility to meet individual interests.

-- We have nationally and internationally known faculty who teach courses at all levels of the curriculum—from introductions to the field to senior seminars and independent study.
+- Work with nationally and internationally known faculty who teach courses at all levels of the curriculum—from introductions to the field to senior seminars and independent study.

-- We offer exciting opportunities for experiential learning in criminal justice, archaeology, sustainable indigenous agriculture, coastal cultures and fisheries, and human services, among others.
+- Gain access to exciting opportunities for experiential learning in coastal cultures and fisheries, criminal justice, archaeology, sustainable indigenous agriculture, and human services, among others.

 - Bachelor of Arts in Anthropology

 - Bachelor of Arts in Sociology